jackfranklin/javascriptplayground.com/_posts/2012-08-17-writing-a-command-line-node-tool.md

 		//rest of code
 	}

 As a pattern.
-Now we've done that, running `filesearch grunt` within our project directory should get you what we want:
+Now we've done that, running `filesearch Grunt` within our project directory should get you what we want:

-	filesearch grunt
+	filesearch Grunt
-	grunt.js
+	Gruntfile.js

 Of course, this module in practice is useless, but hopefully it has demonstrated how to go about making simple command line tools in Node.
 If you'd like a more complex example, my [Nodefetch](https://github.com/jackfranklin/nodefetch) tool might make interesting reading.